ncats/RaMP-DB/README.md

 Also note that we are working on a server version of RaMP so that users do not have to install anything on their local machines.
 Stay tuned!

 ## Basic Features:
-The app performs some complex queries (e.g. retrieve all metabolites and/or genes that belong to a user input pathway or list of pathways).
+The R packages and associated app performs some complex queries (e.g. retrieve all metabolites and/or genes that belong to a user input pathway or list of pathways).
 It also performs pathway enrichment analysis given a list of metabolites and/or genes.
 Run the app to get further details.

 Last date of dump file update: 03/02/2018

+## Vignette
+Detailed instructions for installing RaMP locally are below.
+We've also put together a vignette to get you started on the analyses.
+Click here for [vignette](https://ncats.github.io/RaMP-DB/RaMP_Vignette.html).

 ## Citation
 If you use RaMP, please cite the following work: